Grand Canyon North Rim Wildfire Update: Closures, Conditions, and What Comes Next

 What Does the Future Hold?

 As for what the longer-term future holds as it relates to the North Rim and Rim to Rim hikes, we still don't have a clear understanding.
-Since the fire is still burning, the park's primary objective is to establish containment and protect lives and structures.
-Everything else is secondary.
-That being said, we are anticipating long-term impacts to the viability of Rim to Rim hikes, possibly into 2026.
+Reopening Bright Angel Campground and Phantom Ranch is an extremely high priority for Park management and they want to be sure that is will be as safe as possible for visitors.
+The North Kaibab Trail has sustained some structural damage and additonal impacts due to runoff are expected.
+That being said, we are anticipating long-term impacts to the viability of Rim to Rim hikes in 2026 and possibly beyond.

 If you have been dreaming of a visit to Grand Canyon, there are still a multitude of great opportunities.
 For those who have had a Rim to Rim hike in mind, now is the perfect time to consider the many outstanding alternative adventures that easily rival Rim to Rim in scenic beauty, physical challenge, and sense of reward.